 Read more: Why & How to Earn a Graduate Degree Abroad

 Study abroad in Ireland for FREE with a full ride scholarship.

 Absolutely!
 You can either take a term to study abroad during your graduate degree or you can complete the whole master's program overseas.

 How do I apply for a graduate program abroad?

 You can apply for your graduate studies through a program provider or directly to the university.
 You will need your transcripts, a statement of purpose, a CV, and two or more recommendation letters.
 The GRE and other standardized tests are usually U.S.A.-specific and will not be necessary for admission into a graduate program abroad.

 Which country is best to study a master's degree?

 There are many factors in deciding the best country for your particular graduate degree, such as the industries the country is known for, the language the courses are taught in, the quality of universities, and the cost of the degree.
-That being said, some of the most popular countries among graduate students include England, China, France, Australia, Germany, and Amsterdam.
+That being said, some of the most popular countries among graduate students include England, New Zealand, France, Australia, Germany, and Ireland.